 - (1) All motions shall be concise and shall state precisely the relief requested.
-Motions shall conform to the general motions requirements, standards and practices set forth in the applicable Federal Rules of Civil Procedure and in Local Civil Rule 10.1. - (2) If a moving party is aware that an opposing party consents or does not object to a motion, the motion shall so state.
-This subsection does not require a party movant to confer with any opposing party before filing a motion, although other provisions of these rules may require a movant to do so. - (3) If a party moving for non-dispositive relief is aware at the time of filing the motion that it is consented to or not opposed, the party shall file with the motion a proposed order allowing the relief sought.
-If the party becomes aware after filing the motion that it is consented to or not opposed, the party shall file a proposed order allowing the relief sought as soon as practicable after becoming aware.
+Motions shall conform to the general motions requirements, standards, and practices set forth in the applicable Federal Rules of Civil Procedure and in Local Civil Rule 10.1. - (2) If a movant is aware that an opposing party or nonparty consents or does not object to a motion, the motion shall so state.
+This subsection does not require a movant to confer with any opposing person before filing a motion, although other provisions of these rules may require a movant to do so. - (3) If a movant seeking nondispositive relief is aware at the time of filing the motion that it is consented to or not opposed, the movant shall file with the motion a proposed order allowing the relief sought.
+If the movant becomes aware after filing the motion that it is consented to or not opposed, the movant shall file a proposed order allowing the relief sought as soon as practicable after becoming aware.